mrecos/SAA_R_Demo_2016/README.md

 As we will cover in the seminar, installing a package in R is as simple as typing: ```install.packages("archdata")``` , then: ```library("archdata")``` to load the package, and then ```data("data-set-name")``` to load that specific data set into the environment.

-Additional data will be in the form of CSV files and GIS Shapefiles for examples of how to import these common data types.
+Additional data will be in the form of CSV files and GIS shapefiles for examples of how to import these common data types.
 These files are in the `data` folder in this GitHub repo.

 # Seminar Schedule
 1. Introduction